Input Validation vs Output Encoding

 Validation at Every Boundary

 Input validation should occur at every trust boundary—HTTP requests, message queue consumers, file parsers, API endpoints, and database inputs.
-Validation at boundaries prevents malicious data from propagating through the system.
+Validation at boundaries prevents malicious data from propagating through the system.- Schema-based validation: Use JSON Schema, Protocol Buffers, or Apache Avro for structured validation with clear contracts

 - Centralized validation: Implement validation in framework middleware or shared libraries to ensure consistent application across all endpoints